0xadri/notes-js/__intrvw_qs_03_react.md

 -------------------------------------------------------

-## Difference between functional and class components
+## Difference between functional and class components?

 These are the two main ways to define components.